parthian-sterlet/mcot-kernel/readme.md

 * __File <rec_pos.txt>, the detailed recognition statistics__.
-For each motif and each recognition threshold MCOT provides (1) the number* and the name of the motif, (2) the number and the value of the threshold; (3) the percentage of peaks containing at least one hit of the motif, the number of peaks with recognized motif and the total number of peaks, (4) the number of recognized hits per base pair, the number of recognized hits and the total number of available locations for the motif.
+For each motif and each recognition threshold MCOT provides (1) the number and the name of the motif (anchor motif is designated as ‘Anchor’; numbers 1,2, ... belong to partner motifs), (2) the number and the value of the threshold; (3) the percentage of peaks containing at least one hit of the motif, the number of peaks with recognized motif and the total number of peaks, (4) the number of recognized hits per base pair, the number of recognized hits and the total number of available locations for the motif.

-*number 0 respects to an anchor motif; numbers 1,2, ... belong to partner motifs.

 Example